 Trade Compliance & Geopolitical Volatility

-Lastly, on trade compliance, increased sanctions and tariffs under the new administration are expected.
-The president-elect was vocal during the campaign about plans to increase tariffs on China to 60% and to reconsider future trade agreements with countries like Mexico and Vietnam, where Chinese manufacturers export products that eventually enter the U.S. However, over the last few years we’ve already seen increased activity in trade regulations due to geopolitical volatility — the wars in Ukraine and the Middle East, for example.
+It’s important to keep in mind that, over the last few years, we’ve already seen increased activity in trade regulations due to geopolitical volatility — the wars in Ukraine and the Middle East, for example.
 So companies already need to be vigilant about these regulations and the complexities of international logistics.
-Regardless, shipping products and materials over borders will continue to become more expensive, and trade compliance professionals are going to be busy.
+Regardless, shipping products and materials across borders will become more and more expensive, and trade compliance professionals are going to be busy.
+As tariffs roll out, supply chains may face disruption as businesses evaluate the impact on their bottom line.

 Staying the Course: Maintaining Operations Amid Change